Literacy

 This report explores challenges to improving the literacy of adolescent ELLs who must complete double the work of native English-speaking students and still reach the same performance standards.
 In response to these challenges, the report presents recommendations for meeting ELLs’ varying literacy needs, taking into account their educational background, native language literacy, and socioeconomic status.
 Double the Work is informed by expert advice and a review of relevant literature and promising practices.
 (Alliance for Excellent Education, 2007)

-Author: Deborah J. Short & Shannon Fitzsimmons
+Authors: Deborah J. Short and Shannon Fitzsimmons

 Effective Instruction for Adolescent Struggling Readers: A Practice Brief